Werewolf by Night (TV special): Post-production

 Jeffrey Ford served as the editor for the special, after previously doing so for prior MCU media.
 The special was shot in color and early edits were also in color.
-Giacchino hoped to be able to release it in black-and-white, and eventually created a black-and-white cut to show Feige; he explained that Marvel Studios was onboard with the special being in black-and-white after they saw it that way, noting it was "the right thing to do for the spirit of the story we were telling".
+Giacchino hoped to be able to release it in black-and-white, and eventually created a black-and-white cut to show Feige; he explained that Marvel Studios was on board with the special being in black-and-white after they saw it that way, noting it was "the right thing to do for the spirit of the story we were telling".
 Co-executive producer Brian Gay further noted that the black-and-white cinematography paid homage to classic monster films and emphasized the special's uniqueness from other MCU properties.
 The end of the special transitions into color, with Giacchino doing this to show the "nightmare is over" for Elsa and "things are now changing and evolving and hopefully the future will be a brighter place".
+The special was printed to black-and-white film and then scanned back in digitally to achieve a film look and quality to it.
+Reel change markers were also added in to enhance the stylistic look.
 Visual effects were created by JAMM, Zoic Studios, Base FX, SDFX Studios, and Digital Domain.

 Music

 Giacchino also scored the special in addition to directing, and wrote the theme for the special prior to filming, allowing him to modify it during that process.
 He would present musical excerpts during meetings in pre-production or ahead of filming to help convey the tone he was envisioning for what was being discussed.
 Much of the score was composed while Giacchino was editing the special, which allowed him to present new ideas to Ford in the moment, who would subsequently suggest another edit based on that new music.
+While much of the score is orchestral, Giacchino uses synthesizers and drum machines in the end credits music.
+He did this to "shake things up" musically after much of the presceding music was more classical, and to remind audiences that the special was still a modern story despite its older feel and influences.
 The special also featured the songs "I Never Had a Chance" by Irving Berlin, "Wishing (Will Make It So)" by Vera Lynn, and "Over the Rainbow" by Judy Garland.
 The score for the special was released digitally by Marvel Music and Hollywood Records on October 7, with four additional tracks released on October 27, 2022, as part of an updated edition of the soundtrack album.

+Two "live-to-picture" performances occurred in October 2023, with the Minnesota Orchestra on October 4 and the National Symphony Orchestra on October 21.
+The first half of the performance examined old horror films and how music was used with them, while the second half saw the orchestras performing the Werewolf by Night score live to a screening of the special.